Dikkekip/dikkekip.github.io/_posts/2024-09-21-HowtoSecureAdminAccess-Part2.md

 }

 # Define the groups to create
-# left out because of length
+# Left out because of length

 foreach ($group in $groups) {
     New-AADGroup @group